 The first 16 ports are for either onboard synthesizers or external MIDI I/O connections.
 Ports 17 through 32 are for DirectX (DXi) or Virtual Studio Technology (VSTi) instruments.
 Mouse over the Port menu item to see a list of all available ports.

-At the bottom of the Port submenu, there are additional menu items to Load DXi/VSTi Synth into unused Slot and Load DXi/VSTi Synth into specific Slot.
+At the bottom of the Port submenu, there are additional menu items: